-Home Business - Start an Ironing service at HOME
+Home Business - Start an Ironing business at HOME

-Many people think ironing is too much of a job and are happy to pay to get their ironing done by someone else - so once you've started your home ironing service you need never be short of customers!
+Many people think ironing is too much of a job and are happy to pay to get their ironing done by someone else - so once you've started a home ironing business you need never be short of customers!

 If you can watch tv or listen to music and iron while you do it, then you could start a professional home ironing service without losing too much of your spare time!
 Find out below how to start your own ironing business at home.

 Your biz can charge by either the black bag full, hourly or per garment with extra for collection and delivery - make sure that you have a full ironing price list and specify any extra charges such as for collection and delivery, hangers bags folding, starching etc

 If you are getting a lot of jobs for your home ironing business, consider investing in semi-professional equipment to speed your work rate up.

 Irons with seperate steam generators have become much more popular and affordable over the past few years and really speed up the work rate when you're offering a professional ironing service from home.